joshcom/rcrd/README.md

 ## Ideas

+- If anybody starts using this seriously, set up and force TLS
 - Instead of date field, sliding date picker? (specific enough to choose hours out of yesterday, today, yesterday, general enough to choose last/next week?).